uselesstechjunks/leetcode/docs/source/interviews/company/amzn.rst

 - Deep Dives: Evaluation should examine whether candidates delved deeply into projects where relevant, such as investigating outliers, misclassified examples, and edge cases.
 - Model Evaluation: Candidates should elaborate on how they evaluated their models, including rationale behind specific trade-offs and methods used to identify key model dynamics.
 - Fundamentals: Assessment should cover candidates' understanding of the fundamental principles in their field.
-- The Science (AS/RS) job family encompasses a broad spectrum of disciplines.
-It's crucial to identify candidates' potential areas of expertise through resume review and phone screening to ensure proper interview allocation, as not every interviewer may have expertise in every RS domain.

 Scrapped from the Internet
 ==========================================================================